tezizzm/SchwabMayWorkshop/Exercises/Exercise #3 Discovery/instructions.md

             .UseStartup<Startup>();
     ```

-6. Navigate to the Startup class and set the following using statements:
+6. Navigate to the Startup class and make the following edits:

+   1. Set the using statement:

         ```c#
-    using Pivotal.Discovery.Client;
+        using Steeltoe.Discovery.Client;
         ```

-7. In the ConfigureServices method use an extension method to add the discovery client to the DI Container with the following line of code.
+   2. In the ConfigureServices method use an extension method to add the discovery client to the DI Container with the following line of code.

         ```c#
         services.AddDiscoveryClient(Configuration);
         ```

-    The workshop was built and tested against .NET Core and ASP.NET CORE 2.1.
-If you have a newer version of the SDK installed it may be necessary to modify the compatibility version of the application as follows:
+   3. In the Configure method add the following code to configure the discovery client middleware.

         ```c#
-    // change to following line of code services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_2);
-    //to
-    services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);
+        app.UseDiscoveryClient();
         ```

-8. In the Configure method add the following code to configure the discovery client middleware.
+7. Create a file named Product.cs that will serve as the model class that represents our store's catalog of products.
+The class should have four fields: Id (long), Category (string), Name (string) and Inventory (int).
+When complete the class should have the following definition:

     ```c#
-    app.UseDiscoveryClient();
+    namespace bootcamp_store
+    {
+        public class Product
+        {
+            public long Id { get; set; }
+            public string Category { get; set; }
+            public string Name { get; set; }
+            public int Inventory { get; set; }
+        }
+    }
     ```

-9. Edit the HomeController.cs class to retrieve our products from the API.
+8. Edit the HomeController.cs class to retrieve our products from the API.  ***Please take note of the {initials} placeholder and adjust accordingly to match your backend api microservice URL***.
 First add the appropriate using statements to bring in namespace references.
 Then notice the `DiscoveryHttpClientHandler` property.
 It maps our call to a discovered service instance and then completes the service request.
 Once the request is complete we log the results and pass the data on to our view for display.
 In this case the view is an MVC view, you can read more about views [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/overview?view=aspnetcore-2.1).
 Once complete the file should look like the following:

     ```c#
     using System;
     using System.Diagnostics;
     using System.Net.Http;
     using System.Threading.Tasks;
     using Microsoft.AspNetCore.Mvc;
     using bootcamp_store.Models;
     using Steeltoe.Common.Discovery;
+    using Newtonsoft.Json;
+    using System.Collections.Generic;

     namespace bootcamp_store.Controllers
     {
         public class HomeController : Controller
         {
-                //private static HttpClient client = new HttpClient();
-                DiscoveryHttpClientHandler handler;
+            readonly DiscoveryHttpClientHandler _handler;

             public HomeController(IDiscoveryClient client)
             {
-                    handler = new DiscoveryHttpClientHandler(client);
+                _handler = new DiscoveryHttpClientHandler(client);
             }

             public async Task<IActionResult> Index()
             {
-                    var client = new HttpClient(handler, false);
+                var client = new HttpClient(_handler, true);
-                    var result = await client.GetAsync("https://dotnet-core-api/api/products");
+                var jsonString = await client.GetStringAsync("https://dotnet-core-api-mk/api/products");
-                    var products = await result.Content.ReadAsAsync<string[]>();
+                var products = JsonConvert.DeserializeObject<IList<Product>>(jsonString);
-                    ViewData["products"] = products;
                 foreach (var product in products)
                 {
                     Console.WriteLine(product);
                 }
-                    return View();
+                return View(products);
             }

             [ResponseCache(Duration = 0, Location = ResponseCacheLocation.None, NoStore = true)]
             public IActionResult Error()
             {
                 return View(new ErrorViewModel { RequestId = Activity.Current?.Id ??
 HttpContext.TraceIdentifier });
             }
         }
     }
     ```

-    **Take note of the url format (<https://dotnet-core-api/api/products>) of the external API call.**

-10. Navigate to the views folder and edit the View file named Index.cshtml file to match the below snippet.
+9. Navigate to the views folder and edit the View file named Index.cshtml file to match the below snippet.
 This file uses a mix of html and Razor syntax to iterate over and display the products returned from the Products API.
 You can read about Razor Syntax [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-2.1)

     ```c#
+    @model Product[]

     @{
         ViewData["Title"] = "Home Page";
     }